-To learn more about becoming a CoSN and TETL member, click https://www.cosn.org/membership/institutional-membership
+To learn more about becoming a CoSN and TETL member, go to https://www.cosn.org/networking-community/

-TETL is a non-profit association of chief technology officers from Texas schools and the state chapter of the national Consortium for School Networking [CoSN].
-Our purpose is to assist Texas K-12 School districts in understanding how to plan for the use and successful implementation of information technology in Texas school districts and advocate for districts technology needs to improve student learning.
+TETL is a non-profit association of technology leaders in Texas school districts and the state chapter of the national Consortium of School Networking [CoSN].
+Our purpose is to assist Texas K-12 School districts in understanding how to plan for the use and successful implementation of information technology.
+TETL also serves as an advocate for district technology needs to improve student learning and support administrative applications.
 We are an institutional membership organization open to K-12 school districts.
+Once a district joins, the benefits are extended to all members of that organization.
 Other education agencies and other interested parties in the state of Texas may join as affiliate educator or affiliate corporate members.
 Individuals with an interest in educational technology issues, such as recent retirees, graduate students, or ed tech consultants can also become members.
-The primary audience will be the Chief Technology Officer (CTO)* of K-12 districts.
-To join TETL, organizations must first join CoSN.
-Once membership payments have been made, CoSN notifies the Council and the Council notifies the member that they can create their online TX K12 CTO Council account.
+The primary audience will be all district technology leaders.
+TETL memberships are managed through CoSN.

-Join us to learn more about the essential knowledge and skills of being a chief technology officer!
+Join us to learn more about the essential knowledge and skills of being a technology leader!

 - Network with colleagues from around the state online and face-to-face

-- Save about $500 on registration fees by becoming a member
+- Save money on event registration fees by becoming a member

 - Receive free access to state and national Student Privacy Alliance networks

-- Opportunities to build your own professional capacity
+- Participate in opportunities to build your own professional capacity

 - Receive free technical advice from experts

-- Opportunities to participate in collaborative projects across the state
+- Participate in collaborative projects across the state

 - Have a voice in legislative issues

-- Access to white papers and national data trends
+- Benefit from white papers and national data trends

-- Collaborate and socialize with the BEST CTOs in the state!
+- Collaborate and socialize with the BEST technology leaders in the state!